Implementation with Uncertain Evidence: Model and Preliminaries

-Each agent $i$ is endowed with a collection (mathematically, a set) of articles of evidence $E_{i}$ which can vary from state to state.
+Each agent $i$ is endowed with a collection of articles of evidence $E_{i}$ which can vary from state to state.
 A profile of collections (one for each agent) is denoted by $E$.
-The set of all possible collections of evidence for agent $i$ is denoted by $\mathbb{E}_{i}$ and we denote by $\mathbb{E}$ ($=\Pi _{i\in \mathcal{I}}\mathbb{E}_{i}$), the set of all possible profiles of evidence collections.
+The set of all possible collections of evidence for agent $i$ is denoted by $\mathbb{E}_{i}$ and we denote by $\mathbb{E}$ ($ =\Pi _{i\in \mathcal{I}}\mathbb{E}_{i}$), the set of all possible profiles of evidence collections.
 As in the illustrating example, each collection of evidence can be associated with a set of subsets of the state space - namely those subsets in which the article occurs with positive probability.

 We also assume that it is possible for an agent to submit the entire collection of evidence she is endowed with.
-This condition, which is commonly called \emph{normality}, is present in \cite{BL2012} as well, and is, generally speaking, a common feature of single stage mechanisms in such settings.
-In case of uncertain evidence though, there emerges a subtle difference.
-In \cite{BL2012}, normality is formulated by requiring that a single "most informative" evidence message be available in any state to any agent.\footnote{ In context of the example for instance, the article $\{M,H\}$ is more informative than the article $\{L,M,H\}$.
-In general, the most informative article of evidence is given by the intersection of all the available articles of evidence, when they are named with subsets of the state space (as in the example).} In this setting however, it is essential that agents be allowed to submit an entire collection of evidence, rather than just the most informative message.
-Intuitively, this is because several different collections of evidence may yield the same \textquotedblleft most informative\textquotedblright\ evidence message.
-However, it may be possible to distinguish between these collections when each member is observed by the designer.
-We discuss this point formally in Appendix \ref{Conn}.
+This condition, which is commonly called \emph{normality}, is present in \cite{BL2012} as well, and is, generally speaking, a common feature of single stage mechanisms in such settings.\footnote{\cite{KT2012} is a notable exception.} In case of uncertain evidence though, there emerges a subtle difference.
+In \cite {BL2012}, normality is formulated by requiring that a single \textquotedblleft most informative\textquotedblright\ evidence message be available in any state to any agent.\footnote{ In context of the example for instance, the article $\{M,H\}$ is more informative than the article $\{L,M,H\}$.
+In general, the most informative article of evidence is given by the intersection of all the available articles.} In this setting however, it is essential that agents be allowed to submit an entire collection of evidence, rather than just the most informative message.
+Intuitively, several different evidence collections can produce identical \textquotedblleft most informative\textquotedblright\ messages, though these collections might be distinguishable when the designer observes each piece individually.
+We refer the reader to Appendix \ref{Conn} for more details.